Travelers visiting Sweden can learn and practice 11+ essential words and phrases here. We’ve posted the first 11 below.

 Once you’ve mastered some of the basic words, polite phrases and greetings, it’s time to learn asking some “where…?” questions.

 Even with GPS-enabled smart phones, you’ll often want to know where the bathroom is or the next ATM, information those phones still don’t have!

-The next 12 Swedish phrases you’ll find in Essential Swedish 2.
+The next 12 Swedish phrases you’ll find in Swedish 2 For Travel.